Bulgarian alphabet: Modern developments

+However, since the end of communism, this intermediary transcription in placenames, especially American placenames, has been incorrectly identified as being transliterated through Russian, and for that reason has been criticized as a holdover from the communist era, when Bulgarian press and news media were subservient to those of the Soviet Union.

 In the years since the end of communism and the rise of technology, the tendency for borrowing has shifted mainly to English, where much computer-related terminology has entered and been inflected accordingly – again, in a wholly phonetic way.
 Examples include: